celestiaorg/docs/nodes/mainnet.md

 - The maximum square size, which is determined by a governance parameter and a versioned constant.
-- The maximum bytes in a block, which is influenced by a governance parameter and a hard-coded constant in CometBFT.
+- The maximum bytes in a block, which is determined by a governance parameter and a hard-coded constant in CometBFT.
 - The amount of shares occupied by the PFB transaction share.

-These factors can cause the maximum total blob size to vary.
+These factors can cause the maximum total blob size that can be included in one block to vary.

 ## Integrations